openshift/nodejs-ex/README.md

 This example will serve a welcome page and the current hit count as stored in a database.

-### OpenShift Origin v3 setup
+### OpenShift v3 setup

 There are four methods to get started with OpenShift v3:

-  - Running a virtual machine with Vagrant
   - Running a virtual machine managed by minishift
   - Starting a Docker container
   - Downloading the binary
   - Running an Ansible playbook

-#### Running a virtual machine with Vagrant

-One option is to use the Vagrant all-in-one launch as described in the [OpenShift Origin All-In-One Virtual Machine](https://www.openshift.org/vm/).
-This option works on Mac, Windows and Linux, but requires that you install [Vagrant](https://www.vagrantup.com/downloads.html) running [VirtualBox](https://www.virtualbox.org/wiki/Downloads).

 #### Running a virtual machine managed by minishift

-Another option to run virtual machine but not having to using Vagrant is to download and use the `minishift` binary as described in its [getting started](https://github.com/minishift/minishift/#getting-started) section. `minishift` can be used to spin up a VM on any of Windows, Linux or Mac with the help of supported underlying virtualization technologies like KVM, xhyve, Hyper-V, VirtualBox.
+One option is to download and use the `minishift` binary as described in its [getting started](https://github.com/minishift/minishift/#getting-started) section. `minishift` can be used to spin up a VM on any of Windows, Linux or Mac with the help of supported underlying virtualization technologies like KVM, xhyve, Hyper-V, VirtualBox.

 #### Starting a Docker container

-Another option is running the OpenShift Origin Docker container image from [Docker Hub](https://hub.docker.com/r/openshift/origin/) launch as described in the [Getting Started for Administrators](https://docs.openshift.org/latest/getting_started/administrators.html#running-in-a-docker-container).
+Another option is running the OKD Docker container image from [Docker Hub](https://hub.docker.com/r/openshift/origin/) as described in [Method 1: Running in a Container](https://docs.okd.io/latest/getting_started/administrators.html#running-in-a-docker-container).
 This method is supported on Fedora, CentOS, and Red Hat Enterprise Linux (RHEL) hosts only.

 #### Downloading the Binary

-Red Hat periodically publishes OpenShift Origin Server binaries for Linux, which you can download on the OpenShift Origin GitHub [Release](https://github.com/openshift/origin/releases) page.
-Instructions on how to install and launch the Openshift Origin Server from binary are described in [Getting Started for Administrators](https://docs.openshift.org/latest/getting_started/administrators.html#downloading-the-binary).
+Red Hat periodically publishes OKD server binaries for Linux, which you can download on the OKD GitHub [Release](https://github.com/openshift/origin/releases) page.
+Instructions on how to install and launch the OKD server from binary are described in [Method 2: Downloading the Binary](https://docs.okd.io/latest/getting_started/administrators.html#downloading-the-binary).

 #### Running an Ansible playbook

-Outlined as the [Advanced Installation](https://docs.openshift.org/latest/install_config/install/advanced_install.html) method for poduction environments, OpenShift Origin is also installable via Ansible playbook made avaialble on the GitHub [openshift-ansible](https://github.com/openshift/openshift-ansible) repo.
+Outlined in the [Planning Your Installation](https://docs.okd.io/latest/install/index.html#install-planning) guide for production environments, OKD is also installable via Ansible playbook made avaialble on the GitHub [openshift-ansible](https://github.com/openshift/openshift-ansible) repo.

 ### Creating a project